sofoq/SQL_Sales_and_Customer_Insights/README.md

-# SQL Sales and Customer Analysis
+# Sales and Customer Insights

 ## Overview
 This SQL script analyzes customer spending, order patterns, product revenue, discount impact, sales representative performance, and customer retention using the **AdventureWorks2019** database.
 The script includes various analytical queries to gain insights into sales trends and customer behavior.